chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

     dark-src="dmpstep1dark.png"
     light-src="dmpstep1light.png"
     title="Formation of Reactive Intermediate"
-    caption="Alcohol group (-OH) performs a nucleophilic attack on the iodine center of the DMP molecule, forming a complex with the iodine."
+    caption="Alcohol group (-OH) performs a nucleophilic attack on the iodine center of the DMP molecule, forming a complex with the iodine.
+Acetoxy group is expelled and acts as a good leaving group that leaves with an extra electron pair."
 >}}

 This step involves the alcohol group attacking the iodine center of the Dess-Martin Periodinane (DMP), resulting in a complex where the alcohol is temporarily bonded to the iodine.
-During this reaction, an -OAc group is expelled from the compound, setting up the formation of the reactive intermediate.
+During this reaction, an -OAc group is expelled from the compound.
+The -OAc group that is expelled is initially an acetoxy group (CH₃COOR).
+However, once it is expelled, it becomes an negatively charged acetate ion (CH₃COO⁻) due to its stability as a good leaving group with an extra electron pair.

-### Stabilization with Carboxylate Ion
+### Stabilization with Acetate Ion

 {{<figure-dynamic-toggle
-    dark-src="dmpstep2dark.png"
-    light-src="dmpstep2light.png"
+    dark-src="priml2.png"
+    light-src="primd2.png"
-    title="Charge Stabilization Using a Carboxylate Ion"
+    title="Charge Stabilization using a Acetate Ion"
-    caption="The newly formed intermediate is stabilized by the expelled -OAc group (carboxylate ion)."
+    caption="The newly formed intermediate is stabilized by the previously expelled -OAc (Acetoxy) group (now an acetate ion)."
 >}}

-The stabilization of the intermediate occurs when the expelled carboxylate ion (-OAc) interacts with the intermediate, ensuring the reaction progresses smoothly by stabilizing the charge.
+The stabilization of the intermediate occurs when the acetate ion interacts with the intermediate, ensuring the reaction progresses smoothly by stabilizing the charge.

 ### Product Formation and Acetic Acid Recovery

 {{<figure-dynamic-toggle
-    dark-src="dmpstep3dark.png"
-    light-src="dmpstep3light.png"
+    dark-src="priml3.png"
+    light-src="primd3.png"
     title="Acetic Acid Recovery and Product Formation"
-    caption="Acetic acid is recovered, and the intermediate undergoes proton transfer initiated by another carboxylate ion to form the aldehyde product."
+    caption="Acetic acid is recovered, and the intermediate undergoes proton transfer initiated by another acetate ion to form the aldehyde product."
 >}}

 In the final steps, one mole of acetic acid is recovered.
-The intermediate then undergoes a proton transfer, initiated by another carboxylate ion, leading to the formation of the aldehyde product.
+The intermediate then undergoes a proton transfer, initiated by another acetate ion, leading to the formation of the aldehyde product.

 ### Overview of Final Products

 {{<figure-dynamic-toggle
     dark-src="dmpproductsdark.png"
     light-src="dmpproductslight.png"
+    title="Overall Products recovered post-oxidation"
-    title="Formation of aldehyde, iodinane by-product, and recovery of acetic acid post-oxidation."
+    caption="Formation of the aldehyde product and iodinane and acetic acid as by-products."
 >}}

 The overall products of the Dess-Martin oxidation include the aldehyde formed from the primary alcohol, iodinane as a by-product, and the recovery of two moles of acetic acid.